DISTORTEC/distortosTemplateSubfolder/README.md

 Project template for [distortos](http://distortos.org/) - an advanced real-time operating system for deeply embedded targets.

 In this template *distortos* is located in a subfolder of the project.
-This subfolder can be a git submodule or an extracted source package.
+This subfolder can be a git submodule (as in this repository) or an extracted source package.
 Such structure may look like this:

     .
     ├── applicationFolder1/